How I Help

 • Activity and tooling do not masquerade as progress

-If those conditions are not true, growth may still happen—but it is unlikely to hold up under greater scale, complexity, or leadership change.
+If those conditions are not true, growth may still happen—but it is unlikely to hold up as competition increases, complexity grows, or leadership changes.

 The Revenue Engine Reality Check